reshamas/fastai_deeplearn_part1/fastai_dl_terms.md

 `aug_tfms = transforms_side_on` data augmentation using flipping image on its side (horizontal, flip right to left)
 `aug_tfms = transforms_top_down` data augmentation (flipping image top down)
 `do_scale=True`  scaling - neural nets really like input data to be ~N(0, 1)
-`bptt` back propagation through time
+`bptt` back propagation through time (Backpropagation is the same as "apply the chain rule to all the layers")
 `bs` = batch size
 `.cuda()` we tell it manually to use the (default number of) GPUs
 `.cuda(2)` specify number of GPUs to use is 2